11 Incredible Things to do in La Fortuna, Costa Rica’s Adventure Capital

 Couple holding hands in front of Arenal Volcano in La Fortuna, Costa Rica

-Alternatively, the Arenal 1968 is a private reserve with two trails, which weave through the luscious rainforest and eventually transition to rocky lava fields.
+Arenal 1968 is a private reserve with two interconnected trails that weave through the luscious rainforest and eventually transition to rocky lava fields.
 There’s some absolutely stunning viewpoints along the way and a little cafe at the very end of the trail to get snacks and drinks overlooking the volcano.

-If you only have time to go to one, I’d actually recommend Arenal 1968– it’s WAY less crowded, the views of the volcano are arguably better, and you have a much better chance of seeing wildlife, given the landscape in the National Park is pretty open, as opposed to the denser jungle of Arenal 1968.
+If you can only pick one of these parks, I’d actually recommend Arenal 1968.
+It’s WAY less crowded and the views of the volcano are better, in my opinion.
+Plus, you have a much better chance of seeing wildlife, given the landscape in the National Park is pretty open, as opposed to the denser jungle of Arenal 1968.

 8. La Fortuna waterfall

-The La Fortuna waterfall sits right outside of La Fortuna’s downtown and would be a quick bicycle ride from the main drag.
-You’ll hike down quite a bit of stairs (480, to be exact!) through a lush rainforest to reach the base of the waterfall, which towers 70 meters (229 feet) overhead.
+The La Fortuna waterfall sits right outside of La Fortuna’s downtown and is a quick bicycle ride or long walk from the main drag.

 Couple walking in front of La Fortuna Waterfall in La Fortuna, Costa Rica